yoannmoinet/nipplejs/README.md

 Otherwise it will only get one, and all new touches won't do a thing.

+Please note that multitouch is off when in `static` or `semi` modes.

 ### `options.maxNumberOfNipples` defaults to 1
 If you need to, you can also control the maximum number of instance that could be created.